kevin-06-huang/2factor-auth-nextjs-koa/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Run `npm install` to install the project dependencies.
+4. Make a `.env` file at root directory and supply a Postgres database for the environment variable `DATABASE_URL`.
+5. Run `db:push` to apply the prisma schema to the Postgres database.

 ## Usage

+1. Run `npm run server` to start the backend server on port 3000.
-1. Run `npm run dev` to start the development server on port 5000.
+2. Run `npm run dev` to start the development server for Next.js on port 5000.
-2. Access the demo application in your web browser at `http://localhost:5000`.
+3. Access the demo application in your web browser at `http://localhost:5000`.

 ## Project Structure

+- `root directory`: Contains the client-side code and Next.js pages.
 - `authServer`: Contains the server-side code for authentication.
 - `prisma`: Contains the Prisma schema for database configuration.
-- `root directory`: Contains the client-side code and Next.js pages.

 ## Scripts